Bent Over Barbell Rows have been a staple movement in weightlifting programs for a long time.

-In this guide, I will be going over how to perform a proper barbell bent-over row, coaching points, common mistakes, alternatives, and more.
+In this guide, I will be going over how to perform a proper barbell bent-over row, coaching points, muscles worked, benefits, and more.

 - Bumper or Iron Plates